metno/emep-ctm/Input.rst

 of Oslo for 2000.
 To include Saharan dust, set ``USE_SAHARA=.true.`` in ``config_emep.nml``.

 Another source for dust is an arid surface.
-This is accountet for by soilmosture calculations in ``DustProd_ml.f90``.
+This is accounted for by soilmosture calculations in ``DustProd_ml.f90``.
 Together with Soil Water Index from the meteorology files and permanent wilting point (pwp) from ``SoilTypes_IFS.nc``.
-This file is global and netcdf.
+This file is global and NetCDF.
 See Simpson et al. (2012) section 6.10.

 ASCII files